paulbares/phone-booking-manager/README.md

 docker build -t phone-booking-app -f Dockerfile .
 ```

-Run it in a container, it will start automatically the server.
-Port 8080 of host is mapped to 8080 of container.
+Run it in a container, server is started automatically.
+Port 8080 of the host is mapped to port 8080 of the container.
 ```
 docker run -it -p 8080:8080 --name phone-booking-app phone-booking-app
 ```

-You can consume the REST API via host.
+REST API can be consumed by the host.
 See CURL section below.

 ## CURL